mikelor/jasper2/_posts/2023-09-12-delta-trip-day1.md

 I had to rethink that plan once I realized the rental car company was going to charge me 30 cents a mile.
 I'm assuming this is because it was a one-way rental.

-Fortunately for me, I reached out to a few [Reddit](https://reddit.com) groups whose members made a compelling reason to take a trip through blues history in the Mississippi Delta.
+Fortunately for me, I reached out to a few [Reddit](https://reddit.com) groups whose members, especially [r/mississippi](https://www.reddit.com/r/mississippi/comments/169auyj/nashville_mississippi_delta_natchez_trace/) made a compelling reason to take a trip through blues history in the Mississippi Delta.
 Maybe we will find some live music along the way too.

 # The Map
-Every roadtrip has a [map](https://www.google.com/maps/d/u/3/edit?mid=1wFiIwzcc-qgD3YDYl-Zvvkd5jUpnXbk&usp=sharing).
+Every roadtrip has a [map](https://www.google.com/maps/d/u/3/edit?mid=1TOn-0MqT0Vx4tdH5zmcdEVTukpmtUlI&usp=sharing).
 Follow along as we explore the roots of the Delta Blues.
-<iframe src="https://www.google.com/maps/d/u/3/edit?mid=1wFiIwzcc-qgD3YDYl-Zvvkd5jUpnXbk&usp=sharing" width="100%" height="480"></iframe>
+<iframe src="https://www.google.com/maps/d/u/3/edit?mid=1TOn-0MqT0Vx4tdH5zmcdEVTukpmtUlI&usp=sharing" width="100%" height="480"></iframe>

 # The Playlist
 I created a [Spotify Playlist](https://open.spotify.com/playlist/0VFFfKQn9SoJ6cykn9r27T?si=528f8dadf5824a5d) for this roadtrip.
 It's heavily focused on the early Delta Blues.
 Why not listen along as you read my trip report.